-There are three Management Units identified in the Pacific Salmon Treaty - Southern Coho Management Plan in Annex IV, Chapter 5 - Coho Salmon including: Lower Fraser, Interior Fraser, and Strait of Georgia (which was previously 2 units: SoG Mainland and SoG Vancouver Island).
-In addition, there are also four Conservation Units in the Johnstone Strait area including: Homathko-Klinaklini Rivers; Nahwitti Lowland; East Vancouver Island-Johnstone Strait-Southern Fjords; and Southern Coastal Streams-Queen Charlotte Strait- Johnstone Strait-Southern Fjords.
+There are three Management Units identified in the Pacific Salmon Treaty - Southern Coho Management Plan in Annex IV, Chapter 5 - Coho Salmon including: Lower Fraser, Interior Fraser, and Strait of Georgia.
+In addition, there are also four Conservation Units in the Johnstone Strait area including: Homathko-Klinaklini Rivers; Nahwitti Lowland; East Vancouver Island-Johnstone Strait-Southern Fjords; and Southern Coastal Streams-Queen Charlotte Strait-Johnstone Strait-Southern Fjords.
 These Conservation Units are not actively managed.

 Coho may be encountered as bycatch in fisheries directed at other stocks.
 Depending on the location, First Nations FSC fisheries are generally directed at more abundant stocks and species with retention of hatchery or hatchery and wild Coho bycatch considered where abundances permit.
 Limited First Nations FSC directed fisheries may also be permitted in terminal areas where abundances permit.
-Most commercial and recreational fisheries in southern BC do not permit retention of wild Coho in times and areas where Interior Fraser Coho may be prevalent.
-However, mark-selective fisheries have been implemented in most southern BC recreational fisheries and some commercial fisheries permit retention of hatchery-enhanced stocks, while minimizing impacts on wild stocks.
+Most commercial and recreational fisheries in Southern BC do not permit retention of wild Coho in times and areas where Interior Fraser Coho may be prevalent.
+However, mark-selective fisheries have been implemented in most Southern BC recreational fisheries and some commercial fisheries permit retention of hatchery-enhanced stocks, while minimizing impacts on wild stocks.